Al Shouf Cedar Nature Reserve: The cedars

 The cedar forests of Lebanon enjoy the unique distinction as the oldest documented forests in history.
 The cedars were important enough in the history of man to be traceable to the very earliest written records, that of the Sumerians in the third millennium BC.
 In the ancient Sumerian story, The Epic of Gilgamesh, one of the oldest pieces of literature in the world, the cedars feature prominently.
-Gilgamesh has since been recognized as King Gilgamesh of history and in probability visited Mount Lebanon.
+Gilgamesh has since been recognized as King Gilgamesh of history.